samsquire/ideas4/README.md

  * Multiplex N goroutines/green threads over M threads and processes.
 [See my preemptible-thread repository for my implementation of this.](https://github.com/samsquire/preemptible-thread) See my [multiplexing repository](HTTPS://GitHub.com/samsquire/multiplexing) for a highly parallel event architecture
  * Multiplex traffic over a connection.
- * Multiplex memory in a an memory allocator (different pages sizes)
+ * Multiplex memory in an memory allocator (different pages sizes)
  * Multiplex DOM operations over time (React)
  * Multiplex parts of queries in a database engine (query parallelization)
  * Multiplex lines and characters in a document (Rope data structure)